Familial hypercholesterolemia (FH) is a type of high cholesterol. It leads to higher levels of bad cholesterol (LDL) in the blood.

 - Eye problems—due to fatty deposits on the cornea

-FH increases the risk of cardiovascular disease at a young age.
-This can include:
+FH raises the risk of heart and blood vessel disease at a young age.
+This can lead to:

 A physical exam and blood tests will be done.
-The following factors will help your doctor make a diagnosis:
+To make a diagnosis, the doctor will look for:

-- Presence of fatty deposits in skin, tendons, or eyes
+- Fatty deposits in skin, tendons, or eyes

 - High cholesterol, especially in young person